Serving Homeless Children and Youth

 Contact the new school and provide any information necessary to assist the teachers in helping you adjust to the new circumstances.

-Ask the school district liaison – Bonita Miano, Title I Director – Amanda Fragile, shelter staff, school administrator, or a school social worker for assistance with clothing and supplies, if needed.
+Ask the school district liaison – Bonita Miano or Amanda Fragile Peyton at the Board Office, shelter staff, school administrator, or a school social worker for assistance with clothing and supplies, if needed.

 You may also: